cloudflare/voprf-ts/README.md

 **Dependencies**

-It uses the Stanford Javascript Crypto Library [sjcl](https://github.com/bitwiseshiftleft/sjcl).
+This project uses the Stanford Javascript Crypto Library [sjcl](https://github.com/bitwiseshiftleft/sjcl).
 Support for elliptic curves must be enabled by this compilation step, which produces the necessary files inside the [src/sjcl](./src/sjcl) folder.

 ```sh
  $ make -f sjcl.Makefile